-More than 20,000 selections dating back to 1924.
-A vital record of all disciplines of communication design.
+More than 20,000 items dating back to 1924.
+A vital record of many disciplines of communication design.

-The GDA at Rochester Institute of Technology documents and preserves the work of significant American graphic designers active from the 1920s to the 1960s, and selected contemporary designers working in the modernist traditions.
+The GDA at Rochester Institute of Technology documents and preserves the work of significant American graphic designers active from the 1920s to the 1960s, alongside selected contemporary designers working in the modernist traditions.

 An archive of Uruguayan graphic design seeking to revalue the cultural heritage of Uruguay and understand design as a communication channel with connection to its environment.

-Online archive and hands-on access to a curated collection of over 60,000 items related to lettering, typography, calligraphy, and graphic design, spanning thousands of years of history.
+Online archive and hands-on access to a curated collection of over 60,000 items related to lettering, typography, calligraphy, and graphic design, spanning hundreds of years of history.

 A curated archive of ideas around critical design and speculative futures.
 Through aggregation of links it aims to map out an emerging network of practices that respond to urgent issues in unconventional ways.